Image

 The Electricity Ten Year Statement (ETYS) is NESO’s view of future transmission requirements and the capability of Great Britain’s National Electricity Transmission System (NETS) over the next ten years.

-The ETYS is important in helping us to understand where investment and development are needed to help us achieve our zero-carbon ambition.
+The ETYS is important in helping us to understand where investment and development are needed to help us achieve our net zero ambitions.
 Our key messages explain that the key system needs insights from our latest Future Energy Scenarios (FES) analysis.

 About the ETYS

-The ETYS sits at the heart of our network planning process.
-Using our FES data, we identify points on the transmission network where we need more transfer capacity by reinforcing the network so that electricity can continue to be delivered reliably.
-Once we have assessed the network requirements, we invite stakeholders to propose solutions to these requirements.
+The ETYS is a well-established network development publication and sits at the heart of our network planning process.
+Using data from our FES, we identify points on the transmission network are identified where more transfer capacity is required (through reinforcing the network) to continue delivering electricity reliably.
+Once we have assessed these network requirements, we invite stakeholders to propose solutions.

-Our Network Options Assessment (NOA) process traditionally assessed these proposals, where the most economic and efficient solution is given a recommendation to proceed, and others are put on hold or stopped.
+These proposals were traditionally assessed through our Network Options Assessment (NOA) process, where the most economic and efficient solutions were identified and given a recommendation to proceed, whilst others are put on hold or stopped.

-We're currently transitioning from the NOA to a more comprehensive approach, a Centralised Strategic Network Plan (CSNP).
-The CSNP will aim to foster the holistic development of the NETS, marking a new era in our network planning.
+We’re transitioning from the NOA & ETYS, to a new Centralised Strategic Network Plan (CSNP).
+The CSNP aims to ensure holistic development of the NETS, integrating key elements of our existing network planning process while providing a more detailed long-term approach.

 Key messages